Lyn Paul website logo. Lyn Paul website banner.

 On 6th June Chuck Berry is sentenced to five months in jail for tax evasion.

-Less than a third of UK voters turn out for the first direct elections to the European Parliament The Conservatives win 60 seats, Labour 17 and the Scottish Nationalists 1.
+Less than a third of UK voters turn out for the first direct elections to the European Parliament on 7th June.
+The Conservatives win 60 seats, Labour 17 and the Scottish Nationalists 1.

 On Monday, 18th June Presidents Leonid Brezhnev and Jimmy Carter sign the Strategic Arms Limitation Treaty (SALT-2) in Vienna.